dlecona/KMeansClustering/README.md

 # Output

-After running, the program has 3 different outputs:
+After running, the program has 3 outputs:
   1) A plot is shown with the random data points plotted, without clustering
   2) After the first, a plot is then shown with the data points in their respective clusters
   3) The centroids are then printed with their exact point location